 And in an appealing 3-pane project view that conveys all the information you need on just one screen, complete with a real-time activity stream.
 It expertly manages to match the needs of any industry you can think of.
 In addition, Wrike offers superfluous integration with a number of third-party applications for seamless data transfer, such as Dropbox and Google box.
 All hosted in clouds in order to mitigate any upkeep concerns or installation issues.

 Wrike offers an affordable and generally alright pricing scheme should you choose to invest in it further for larger teams.
-The free iterations offers up to five users a no-strings-attached, completely free package with all its trappings and trimmings.
-Wrike is available for both iPhone and Android with various app and email integration.
-If making sure your project management needs go as smoothly as possible and in appropriate time and budget constraints, you’d be wise to give Wrike a look.
+The free iterations offer up to five users a no-strings-attached, completely free package with all its trappings and trimmings.
+Wrike is available for both iPhone and Android with the various app and email integration.
+If making sure your project management needs go as smoothly as possible and inappropriate time and budget constraints, you’d be wise to give Wrike a look.

 Asana’s project planning features are more geared towards small and medium businesses that look for quick and optimal project completion.
 It allows teams of up to 15 users to enjoy its basic dashboard and all its essential and most frequently used features for free, such as unlimited tasks, projects, conversations and customer support.
 It also integrates well with almost every platform out there, such as Dropbox, Evernote, WordPress, Zendesk and a whole lot more.